dannguyen/journalism-syllabi/README.md

         <h5>Data Exploration and Storytelling: Finding Stories in Data with Exploratory Analysis and Visualization » 2017; January 16 - February 26 <br>
             <a href="http://journalismcourses.org/DES17.html">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This is a free course open to anyone from anywhere in the world interested in data-journalism.
+        This is a free course open to anyone from anywhere in the world interested in data-journalism.
 Instructors Alberto Cairo and Heather Krause will teach how to extract journalistic stories from data using visualization, exploratory data analysis and other techniques.
-</em></p>
+        </small></p>

         <p>Instructors: Alberto Cairo, Heather Crause</p>
     </td>
     <td>
-        Knight Center for Journalism in the Americas
+        <small>Knight Center for Journalism in the Americas</small>
     </td>
   </tr>